Donna Tartt

 The Secret History

-Richard goes to Hampden University and there, he meets these mythical students and their charismatic teacher, Julian.
-He desperately wants to join them, but eventually, he starts to see behind the curtains.
-What it’s really like to take back the curtain of morality and shine a light on the worst parts of humanity.
-As a result, one of them dies and we get to see why and what the consequences of it all are.
+Richard goes to Hampden University and while there meets a group of mythical students and their charismatic teacher Julian.
+Richard desperately wants to join them although he eventually begins to see behind the curtains.
+What’s it really like to take back the curtain of morality and shine a light on the worst parts of humanity?
+As a result, one of the group dies and the reader gets to see why and what the consequences of it all are.

 Paperback: 503 Pages